selimellieh72/selimerrorfinder/README.md

   SelimsErrorFinder
 </h1>

-<h4 align="center">A Python scripts that finds and fixes syntax errors in other Python scripts :D</h4>
+<h4 align="center">A Python script that finds and fixes syntax errors in other Python scripts :D</h4>